shawlab-moffitt/PATH-SURVEYOR-Suite/README.md

     * **SurvivalID** (mandatory): Contains the survival ID for the samples, should be in a 0/1 format, 0 for alive/no event or 1 for dead/event (can be other types of survival)
     * **SampleType** (optional): Higher level grouping of patient samples
     * **Feature** (mandatory): One of more clinical or non-clinical features that can be included in the Cox-hazard analysis model.

+* **NEW FEATURE** added to clean, properly format, and generate a Clinical Feature Parameter File for you here: https://github.com/shawlab-moffitt/PATH-SURVEYOR-Suite/tree/main/1-Getting_Started/2-FilePrep

 # Immune Deconvolution Pre-Processing (Optional)